Barbosa-TM/bingo/README.md

-# bingo
-Crappy bingo caller
+# Bingo caller

+Garbage stub implementation

+Requires gtts and other shiet.